earthwise01/SnowySMBU/README.md

    -------------------------------------
 --------------------------------------------------------

-Works on Wii U but not tested on Cemu.
+Works on Wii U but not tested on CEMU.
 But when using SDCafiine on Wii U, the custom music won't load(See below on how to play with Loadiine).

+------------------------------------------------------------------

+Continue to [here](howToPlayHWU.md) for instructions on how to play Snowy SMBU.

+--------------------------------------------------------------------

 IMPORTANT: If the game crashes after pressing 'A' on the title screen(or when loading 1-tower) you are most likely using an old version of the game, if so please make sure it says 1.3 in the bottom right corner of the title screen.
 If not please dump the update files for the game with ddd or Dumpling(ddd dumps the update files combined with the game, whilst Dumpling dumps them separately), then merge with your dump(Dumpling only).
 If the game STILL crashes(for whatever reason) leave a comment on the release trailer and I'll try to help you.

-------------------------------------------------------------------

-Continue to [here](howToPlayHWU) for instructions on how to play Snowy SMBU.

---------------------------------------------------------------------

 ---------------------------------
              Credits